areeshamaqsood/SmartGrocery/README.md

 ## The Rsys.py contains the algorithm which is connnected with the firebase

+# Frontend
+Our frontend is made on Flutter and is connected with the firebase database.
+The mobile application uses the android sdk.

 # Firebase and Firebase storage
 Firebase is used as a database for this project whereas FireStorage is used to upload audio files from the application to the server